HOW COGNAC IS MADE

 During the aging process, a percentage of the eaux-de-vie evaporates into the air.
 We call this “the angel’s share”.
 Approximately the equivalent of eight thousand bottles evaporates every day.

-The position of Cellar Master was established by Monsieur Rémy Martin himself, and it commands huge respect to this day.
 The Cellar Master has to possess a very special combination of skills: he is at once a studied viticulturist, an experienced winemaker, an expert blender, and a taster with a sensitive nose, with a little bit of the virtuoso composer and magician thrown in for good measure.
-The Cellar Master not only guards the heritage of the House but also, every day, creates its future—advising the winegrowers on grapes and distillation, sampling and selecting the best eaux-de-vie, and watching over their aging.
-The Cellar Master is the only one who can recreate the blends for every product in our collection each year, making sure that even if the vintage and the aging vary, to the connoisseur there won’t be any difference between a bottle bought in 1987 and a bottle bought in 2017.
+The Cellar Master not only guards the heritage of the House but also, every day, creates its future – advising the winegrowers on grapes and distillation, sampling and selecting the best eaux-de-vie, and watching over their aging.

 “Only when you’re sure that it’s the right person do you share your secrets.”